perfsonar/docs/3.5rc2/_sources/manage_admin_info.txt

             The email address where correspondence regarding this host may be sent

         Latitude
-            The latitude of the host as a signed floating-point number between -90 and 90.
-Note that if you are in the southern hemisphere this value should be negative.
+            The latitude of the host as a decimal number between -90 and 90.
+Note that if you are in the southern hemisphere, this value should be negative.

         Longitude
-            The longitude of the host as a signed floating-point number between -180 and 180.
-Note that if you are in the western hemisphere this value should be negative.
+            The longitude of the host as a decimal number between -180 and 180.
+Note that if you are in the western hemisphere, this value should be negative.

 #.
-When you are done making changes click **Save** in the bottom of the page
+When you are done making changes, click **Save** at the bottom of the page

 Adding a Community
 ==================